Hexlet/hexlet-exercise-kit/README.md

 ```

+If your has access for a clone Hexlet repositories:
+* copy *bitbucket.config.env.example* as *bitbucket.config.env*
-If your has access for a clone Hexlet repositories then set in *bitbucket.config.env* your auth data for download repositories and run:
+* set in *bitbucket.config.env* your auth data for download repositories and run:

 ```sh
 $ make clone